Chinese Grand Prix for the International Michelin Challenge Bibendum

 Last Thursday, October 14th, Edouard Michelin, CEO Michelin, hosted a symposium while at the Challenge Bibendum in Shanghai China.
-Entitled, Whats next: vision of key decision makers.
+Entitled, What’s next: a vision of key decision-makers.
 One of the Chinese guys got up and said that by the time he got through speaking three people would be dead from a car accident.
 He spoke for ten minutes.
 That equals 160,000 deaths a year.
-According to the World Health Organization (WHO)that figure is low.
+According to the World Health Organization (WHO), that figure is low.

 Tom Libby, senior analyst Power Information Network, says that 60% of cars in America are financed.
-If America increased it’s restrictions on financing their would be a group of people who could not get financing and would not be able to purchase a car.
+If America increased its restrictions on financing there would be a group of people who could not get financing and would not be able to purchase a car.
 The same is happening in China.
 Libby sites China’s credit restrictions with the decrease in sales.

-The International Herald Tribune announced that Volkswagen China will be offering financing.
+The International Herald Tribune announced that Volkswagen China will be offering to finance.
 Volkswagen can offer up to 80 percent of the purchase price and a balloon loan that defers as much as 20 percent of the total cost to the final installment.
 Three-year loans will be 3.88 percent,

 Auffhammer is concerned about non-performing loans (NPL) as well.
 “Chinese have had a cultural bias against taking on debt, therefore they have no credit rating.
 There is a worry about banks going belly-up by NPLs.”

-Automotive Resources Asia says that China purchased 2.1 million new cars in 2003 and are on track to purchase 2.5 million for 2004.
+Automotive Resources Asia says that China purchased 2.1 million new cars in 2003 and is on track to purchase 2.5 million for 2004.
 The average price for a new car is around $20,000.
-The top sellers are Volkswagen Passat, Buick Regal and Honda Accord.
+The top sellers are the Volkswagen Passat, Buick Regal, and Honda Accord.